Here are some useful resources for undergraduate geosciences students.

 Much of the field work described above involves collection of samples for analysis in the well-equipped laboratory facilities at Towson.
 Visit the Geosciences Facilities web page for more information.

 The student-run Geosciences Club meets regularly to talk about geology, hang out, and plan field trips to look at the geology and cool scenery in places like Catoctin Mountain National Park.
-Contact faculty advisor Amy Williams at ajwilliams AT_TOWSON to learn more.
+Contact faculty advisor Michelle Casey at mcasey AT_TOWSON to learn more.

 In recognition of Professor William F. Pelham's contributions to the Department of Physics, Astronomy & Geosciences, and Towson University, the department and friends of the department have established the William F. Pelham Award.
 The Pelham award is given to the outstanding junior majoring in a program available in the department.